Image by Brent Winebrenner Getty Images

 Audio tours (available in English, French, German, Portuguese and Spanish) take you through the history of the building and the collection of colored glass, shells, furniture and artwork by famous friends – sadly much more was lost when the house was ransacked during the dictatorship.
-The Fundación Neruda, which maintains Neruda's houses, has its headquarters here and runs a lovely cafe and gift shop.
-Book at least one day ahead using the online form or by calling directly.
+The Fundación Neruda, which maintains Neruda's houses, has its headquarters here and runs a lovely gift shop.